the-low-res-artist/rpgforge.docs/src/import_spritesheet.md

 Once you are OK, press **[Apply]** to generate all of the animation you have created.

-You can rename the animations if you are using a template.
+If you used a template, you will be prompted to name your characters / animated object :

 ![import_save_result.png](./../media/import/import_save_result.png)

-Your animations will be located in *Assets/Project/Animations* folder, grouped under an **Animation Collection**.
+Your animations will be located in *Assets/Project/Animations* folder, grouped under an **Animation Collection** file.

 ![import_animation_collection_location.png](./../media/import/import_animation_collection_location.png)